JulianQunal/piano-lcpi-pc-t113/embedded-systems-development/README.md

+# Introduction

+The “Piano Tutor” is an embedded educational system that pairs a 25‑note piano keyboard with a visual and tactile interface to guide the learner in real time.
+Key components include:

+Base board: LCPI‑PC‑F133‑T113‑D1S‑V1.3 (Allwinner T113‑S3, dual‑core Cortex‑A7).

+5×5 key and LED matrices: shift registers (74HC595 and 74HC165) reduce required GPIO from 50 down to just 12 pins.

+OLED display (SSD1306) driven via I²C bit‑banging to show menus, lessons, and feedback.

+Physical buttons for switching modes (sequential lessons, free play, guided tutorial).

+Firmware: boots with Buildroot + Debian Bookworm, scans the key matrix, lights LEDs to indicate the next note, and updates the on‑screen UI.

+# Potential Applications

+- Music Education
+  	- Interactive piano lessons without requiring an in‑person teacher.

+	- Sight‑reading exercises and ear‑training drills.

+- Entertainment & Art Installations

+	- Interactive exhibits where visitors “play” guided musical pieces.

+- DIY & Maker Projects

+	- A platform for extensions: integrate with modular synthesizers, MIDI control, or IoT.

 # Embedded System
 This part of the piano project follows the instructions provided by Carlos Iván Camargo Bareño, our instructor for the semester.
 He shared a book and a guide detailing how to set up the embedded system on our board.
 The text is available in the `Resources` folder for further reference.